carlonicolo/introsde-2015-assignment-1/README.md

 5. Write a java application that does the **marshalling** and **un-marshalling** using classes generated with J**AXB XJC**.
 6. Make your java application to convert also **JSON**.

-In the **II paragraph [Task of the code]** is explained and showed the code corresponding each task.
+In the [**II - paragraph [Task of the code]**](https://github.com/carlonicolo/introsde-2015-assignment-1/blob/master/README.md#ii---task-of-the-code) is explained and showed the code corresponding each task.

 ---

 In this project is used **ant** as tool for automating software build processes and **ivy** as dependency manager.
-In the **III paragraph [How to run]** is explained how the build.xml file of ant works and then how run the implemented.
+In the [**III - paragraph - How to run **](https://github.com/carlonicolo/introsde-2015-assignment-1/blob/master/README.md#iii---how-to-run) is explained how the build.xml file of ant works and then how run the implemented.

 ---

-In the **IV paragraph [Extra features]** are explained the extra features not requested by the assignment but implemented by myself.
+In the [**IV - paragraph [Extra features]**](https://github.com/carlonicolo/introsde-2015-assignment-1/blob/master/README.md#iv---extra-features) are explained the extra features not requested by the assignment but implemented by myself.

 # **I - The code**
 The first thing requested and necessary to start with the project is to create an XML file representing people and containing the information about 20 person and the relative health profile of each person.
 The structure is showed below: